Why is the Islamic State roping in Malayalam, Tamil speaking recruiters

 Danger lurking: ISIS has become primary sponsor for radical groups in Bangalore, Kerala

-The ISIS which tapped the NTJ in Sri Lanka is looking to tie up with local radical groups, which follow a similar ideology.
+The ISIS which tapped the NTJ in Sri Lanka is looking to tie up with local radical groups, which follow similar ideology.
 Down south there are several radical outfits such as the Popular Front of India (PFI), which follow a very similar ideology of the ISIS as well as the NTJ.
-The ISIS which has made inroads in southern India could extent support to several radical groups like it did in Sri Lanka, a senior official with the Intelligence Bureau says.
+The ISIS which has made inroads in southern India could extent support to several radical groups like it did in Sri Lanka, a senior official with the IB says.

 These groups specifically target Muslims from Kerala.
 The target audience is not restricted the residents of Kerala alone, but to those Malayalee youth working abroad.
 The NIA which is currently investigating this case says that there are many such accounts that specifically target those from Kerala.
 It is a menace and a huge racket, due to which several youth have gone missing and later joined the ISIS.